-Table 8.2.1.3 - Agricultural land overlay code - For accepted deve lopment subject to requirements and assessable development
+Table 8.2.1.3 - Agricultural land overlay code - For accepted development subject to requirements and assessable development

-Performance outcomes Acceptable outcomes Complies Comments For accepted development s For accepted development subject to requirements and assessable development PO1 The fragmentation or loss of productive capacity of land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) is avoided unless: (a) an overriding need exists for the development in terms of public benefit; (b) no suitable alternative site exists; and (c) loss or fragmentation is minimised to the extent possible.
-AO1 Buildings and structures are not located on land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) unless they are associated with: (a) animal husbandry; or (b) animal husbandry; or (b) animal keeping; or (c) cropping; or (d) dwelling house; or (e) home based business; or (f) intensive animal industry (only where for feedlotting); or (g) intensive horticulture; or (h) landing; or (j) winery. n/a Not applicable.
-No new buildings or structures are proposed.
-Each proposed allotment will include large areas outside the identified Class A and B areas.
-For assessable developmen PO2 Sensitive land uses in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n) are designed and located to: (a) avoid land use conflict; (b) manage impacts from agricultural activities, including chemical spray drift, odour, noise, dust, smoke and ash; (c) avoid reducing primary production potential; and (d) not adversely affect public health, safety and amenity.
-AO2 No acceptable outcome is provided. n/a No sensitive land uses are proposed by the current application.
-Notwithstanding, each proposed allotment will include large areas outside the identified Class A and B areas.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development s subject to requirements and a ssessable developm ent PO1 The fragmentation or loss of productive capacity of land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) is avoided unless: (a) an overriding need exists for the development in terms of public benefit; (b) no suitable alternative site exists; and (c) loss or fragmentation is minimised to the extent possible.
+Buildings and structures are not located on land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) unless they are associated with: (a) animal husbandry; or (b) animal keeping; or (c) cropping; or (d) dwelling house; or (e) home based business; or (f) intensive animal industry (only where for feedlotting); or (g) intensive horticulture; or (h) landing; or (i) roadside stalls; or (j) winery. n/a The subject site has been zoned Rural Residential (Precinct A - 4,000m2) under the Mareeba Shire Council Planning Scheme 2016.
+This zoning and precinct clearly indicate the planning intent for the subject site to be reconfigured into smaller rural residential lots.
+The inclusion of rural residential zoned land within the agricultural land overlay is an error in the planning scheme.
+For assessable development t